 - 4 What is the difference between Monstera Deliciosa and Borsigiana?

 What is monstera borsigiana?

-Monstera borsigiana is a popular houseplant and garden plant in many parts of the world.
+Monstera Borsigiana is a popular houseplant and garden plant in many parts of the world.
 The plant is easy to care for and can be grown both indoors and outdoors.
-Monstera borsigiana is also known as the Swiss cheese plant, Mexican breadfruit, or Monstera deliciosa.
+They are also known as the Swiss cheese plant, Mexican breadfruit, or Monstera deliciosa.